Cold Sore – Diagnosis, Symptoms, and Treatment

 What is a Cold Sore?

 Herpes simplex virus is responsible for oral and genital herpes.
-These conditions are characterized by the development of vesicular (blister-like) rashes that overlie an erythematous (red) base.
-The vesicles tend to form in clusters.
-They are painful and highly contagious.
+Oral herpes is responsible for the formation of cold sores These conditions are characterized by the development of vesicular (blister-like) rashes that overlie an erythematous (red) base.
+The vesicles tend to form in clusters then combine to form one large sore that lasts for around a week.
+These sores are painful and highly contagious.
 They can also lead to significant psychological discomfort and self-consciousness due to their cosmetic appearance.

-Herpes simplex virus type 1 (HSV 1) tends to cause oral herpes whereas herpes simplex virus type 2 (HSV 2) is closely associated with genital herpes – however, either of these viruses can cause oral or genital infection.
-HSV1 infection is highly prevalent – a large portion of infected individuals are asymptomatic carriers.
+Herpes simplex virus type 1 (HSV 1) tends to cause oral herpes, also known as cold sores, whereas herpes simplex virus type 2 (HSV 2) is more likely to cause genital herpes – however, either of these viruses can cause oral or genital infection.
+HSV1 infection is extremely common– a large portion of infected individuals are asymptomatic carriers who never develop any signs of infection.
+HSV 2 is much more likely to result in symptoms and is rarely asymptomatic.
 These viruses are spread via oral or genital contact.

 What Causes Cold Sores?

-Oral herpes (herpes labialis) is typically acquired by oral contact with the virus in oral or genital secretions of an infected individual.
+Oral herpes (herpes labialis) is typically acquired by oral contact with the virus in the oral or genital secretions of an infected individual.
 This type of infection is also commonly known as a “cold sore.”
-Genital infections are similarly transmitted by contact with oral or genital lesions or asymptomatic shedding in infected individuals.
+Genital infections are similarly transmitted by contact with an HSV infected area in another individual.

 How Common is a Cold Sore?